Volume 6 (2025)

 Investigating the Effect of Providing Required Training to Mothers of Children with Surgery and Its Effect on Mothers' Anxiety

-Written by Julia Ferreira Published on Vol 6, 2025
+Written by Carina Castellano-Rioja Published on Vol 6, 2025

 Pediatric surgery is a stressful operation for mothers and leads to increased anxiety and decreased self-efficacy in childcare.
 The current study was done to study the effect of providing required training to mothers of children with surgery and its effect on mothers' anxiety.
 This study is a clinical trial type, and 60 mothers with children who are candidates for surgery were randomly assigned to two control and intervention groups in the children's educational and therapeutic center.
 T